Patient Care Technician

 What comes after PCT?

-Phlebotomy Technician Collects and prepares blood and other specimens for testing
+• Phlebotomy Technician: Collects and prepares blood and other specimens for testing.

-Electrocardiograph (EKG) Technician Performs EKG readings to help diagnose and treat heart conditions
+• Electrocardiograph (EKG) Technician: Performs EKG readings to help diagnose and treat heart conditions.

-Hemodialysis Technician Operates equipment to perform hemodialysis treatments for patients with kidney failure
+• Hemodialysis Technician: Operates equipment to perform hemodialysis treatments for patients with kidney failure.

-Certified Medication Technician (CMT) Administers medications under the supervision of a licensed nurse
+• Certified Medication Technician (CMT): Administers medications under the supervision of a licensed nurse.

 It's important to note that the specific job duties and requirements for each of these specializations may vary depending on the employer and state regulations.
-Additionally, some specializations may require additional education and training beyond the requirements to become a PCT.
+Additionally, some specializations may require additional education and training beyond the conditions to become a PCT.

 Final Thoughts